 For Parents of Students Interested in Study Abroad

-The Office of Study Abroad works with Pitzer students who are interested in pursuing a semester, or year of study abroad, either on one of Pitzer’s own programs or exchange opportunities and with guest students from other schools who wish to participate on a Pitzer program.
-Pitzer students interested in one of the two summer programs offered by Pitzer, other summer programs and other non-academic opportunities such as work abroad are encouraged to consult a Study Abroad adviser in the Office of Study Abroad for guidance and additional information.
-The office also issues the International Student Identity Card (ISIC).
-Any student may purchase the ISIC or the Youth Travel card, which provides evacuation insurance, limited medical and accident coverage while traveling as well as discounts on airfare, museum entrance fees, etc.
+The Office of Study Abroad works with Pitzer students who are interested in pursuing a semester, or year of study abroad, either on one of Pitzer’s own programs or exchange opportunities, and with guest students from other schools who wish to participate on a Pitzer program.
+A list of approved programs and exchanges for Pitzer students may be found on our website at Approved Programs.

 Planning and Academic Preparation for Study Abroad